rawitat/gtypist_lessons/programming_quotes.typ

  :A good programming language ought to be better for explaining software than :English.
-You should only need comments when there is some kind of kludge :you need to warn readers about, just as on a road there are only arrows on :parts with unexpected sharp cruves.
+You should only need comments when there is some kind of kludge :you need to warn readers about, just as on a road there are only arrows on :parts with unexpected sharp curves.

 *:G2_29
 I:R. Hamming